InsuranceTechnologySolutions/backend-coding-task/README.md

   * First 30 days are computed based on the logic above
   * Following 150 days are discounted by 5% for Yacht and by 2% for other types
   * The remaining days are discounted by additional 3% for Yacht and by 1% for other types

-<br><br>

-#### **Disclaimer**
-As you can see - a key is committed to the appsettings.json file.
-However, this is the common key for the Azure Cosmos Emulator, all instances uses the exact same value, so it is not a secret.